"Any scene...can be more clearly and freshly

 This cure was very little fun.

 "You're healed!" they cried.
-"Without
+"Without a doubt,

 Your sickness has been frozen out!"